 In the absence of established systems, innovative workarounds emerge as essential tools.
 These include:

-1. Demonstrations and experiential learning: Live demonstrations of the WaveDam technology help stakeholders understand its benefits firsthand, creating buy-in and ownership.
+1. Demonstrations and experiential learning: Live demonstrations of the SlamDam technology help stakeholders understand its benefits firsthand, creating buy-in and ownership.
 These events were covered in national media, expanding their impact beyond direct participants.

 2. Novel access methods: When traditional data request processes proved ineffective, sending team members alongside WRA employees or submitting signed letters added legitimacy to requests, producing same-day results.
 As one practitioner explained, “It helps to submit a signed letter with the official application or physically visit offices.”